 A company that operates in many countries is called a multinational corporation (MNC).
-Fortune magazine's roster of the top 500 MNCs speaks for the growth of non-U.S. businesses.
-Only two of the top ten MNCs are headquartered in the U.S.(see Figure 4.6 above): Wal-Mart (number 1) and Exxon (number 5).
-Three others are in the top 15: Chevron, Berkshire Hathaway, and Apple.
-The others are non-U.S. firms.
-Interestingly, of the fifteen top companies, ten are energy suppliers, two are motor vehicle companies, and two are consumer electronics or computer companies.
-Also interesting is the difference between company revenues and profits: the list would look quite different arranged by profits instead of revenues!
+Fortune magazine's roster of the top 500 MNCs speaks for the growth of non-US businesses.
+Five of the top 10 MNCs are headquartered in the US (see figure 5.7 above): Wal-Mart (number 1), Amazon, Apple, CVS Health and UnitedHealth Group.
+Two others are in the top 15: Berkshire Hathaway and McKesson.
+The others are non-US firms.
+Interestingly, of the 15 top companies, three are energy suppliers (in 2018, there were seven listed in the Top 15), two are motor vehicle companies, and two are consumer electronics or computer companies.
+Also interesting is the difference between company revenues and profits; the list would look quite different arranged by profits instead of revenues!

 MNCs often adopt the approach encapsulated in the motto "Think globally, act locally."
 They often adjust their operations, products, marketing, and distribution to mesh with the environments of the countries in which they operate.
 Because they understand that a "one-size-fits-all" mentality doesn't make good business sense when they're trying to sell products in different markets, they're willing to accommodate cultural and economic differences.
 Increasingly, MNCs supplement their mainstream product line with products designed for local markets.
 Coca-Cola, for example, produces coffee and citrus-juice drinks developed specifically for the Japanese market.
-When Nokia and Motorola design cell phones, they're often geared to local tastes in color, size, and other features.
+13 When Nokia and Motorola design cell phones, they're often geared to local tastes in color, size, and other features.
 For example, Nokia introduced a cell phone for the rural Indian consumer that has a dust-resistant keypad, anti-slip grip, and a built-in flashlight.
-McDonald's provides a vegetarian menu in India, where religious convictions affect the demand for beef and pork.
-In Germany, McDonald's caters to local tastes by offering beer in some restaurants and a Shrimp Burger in Hong Kong and Japan.
+4 McDonald's provides a vegetarian menu in India, where religious convictions affect the demand for beef and pork.
+15 In Germany, McDonald's caters to local tastes by offering beer in some restaurants and a Shrimp Burger in Hong Kong and Japan.
+16

 Likewise, many MNCs have made themselves more sensitive to local market conditions by decentralizing their decision making.
 While corporate headquarters still maintain a fair amount of control, home-country managers keep a suitable distance by relying on modern telecommunications.
 Today, fewer managers are dispatched from headquarters; MNCs depend instead on local talent.
 Not only does decentralized organization speed up and improve decision making, but it also allows an MNC to project the image of a local company.
 IBM, for instance, has been quite successful in the Japanese market because local customers and suppliers perceive it as a Japanese company.
-Crucial to this perception is the fact that the vast majority of IBM's Tokyo employees, including top leadership, are Japanese nationals.16
+Crucial to this perception is the fact that the vast majority of IBM's Tokyo employees, including top leadership, are Japanese nationals.17

-Criticism of MNC's
+Criticism of MNCs